 Click REC when you're ready to begin recording.
+You will be given a 3-second countdown before the recording begins.

-To end the recording, press F10 or click Stop on the recording panel.
+To end the recording, press Alt+F10 or click Stop on the recording panel.

 Step 4: Save audio file